Being depressed is much more intense than feeling down or sad. Feeling sad now and then is part of life, but depression is a much stronger feeling.

 The important thing to know is that there is treatment for depression.
 Without treatment, the symptoms of depression may go on for a very long time, sometimes months or years.

-But with the right treatment for depression, 8 out of 10 people (80%) will feel better within a few weeks.
+But with the right treatment for depression, most people will feel better within a few weeks.
 So if you suspect you could be depressed, it’s best to speak to your doctor or nurse so that you can have treatment quickly.